koinos/koinos-docs/docs/architecture/contract-abi.md

 $ cat koin.pb | base64
 ```

+!!! note
-_**Note:** You need to include both the contract proto file (`koinos/contracts/token/token.proto` and any non-protobuf files it includes (`koinos/options.proto`).
-This will create the smallest possible ABI that can be used with various Koinos tooling._
+    You need to include both the contract proto file (`koinos/contracts/token/token.proto` and any non-protobuf files it includes (`koinos/options.proto`).
+This will create the smallest possible ABI that can be used with various Koinos tooling.